A Love Story That Will Blow Your Mind

 Interracial/Intercultural Marriage: African-American Man And Indian Woman

-Lata and I met on Sunday, June 30, 1991.
-In fact, the 63091 in my online names represents the day that we met.
-I had just graduated, and my church had taken me out to eat at a restaurant which was also Lata’s place of employment.
-It was Lata’s first day on the job that day.
-SHE WAS GORGEOUS!
-My entire church had come in, so instead of training her they decided to sit her down until “the rush was over.”
+Lata and Carl met on Sunday, June 30, 1991.
+The 63091 in Carl’s online name represents the day that they met.
+He had just graduated, and his church had taken him out to eat at a restaurant, which was also Lata’s place of employment.
+It was Lata’s first day on the job that day, and she was so gorgeous to Carl.
+Carl’s entire church had come in, so instead of training her, they decided to sit her down until “the rush was over.”

-While she was sitting there, I wanted to talk to her, but I was scared.
-So I sent my friend to ask her for a few things: straws, spoons, extra napkins, etc. She was more annoyed than amused because she didn’t know where anything was.
-Finally, I asked my friend to ask her for her phone number.
-She sent back her answer… NO!
-I was devastated, embarrassed, and humiliated, but I managed to eat LOL!
-After everyone ate we all filed out of the restaurant.
-And just before, I left, I walked past her, and she said that she would take MY NUMBER!
-I was geeked, so I gave it to her, and I walked out of the restaurant so happy.
-A few days later she called, and we arranged our 1st meeting.
-After that… “It.
-Was.
-A. Wrap”/we were together.
+While she was sitting there, Carl wanted to talk to her, but he was scared.
+So he sent his friend to ask her for a few things: straws, spoons, extra napkins, etc. She was more annoyed than amused because she didn’t know where anything was.
+Finally, Carl asked his friend to ask her for her phone number.
+She sent back her answer.
+NO!
+Carl was devastated, embarrassed, and humiliated, but he managed to eat, LOL!
+After everyone ate, they all left the restaurant.

 Lata’s Family Vanished